-- 1. Confirm that cock valves [1], [2] & [3] are open (handle parallel to cock-valve body). - 2.
+- 1. Confirm that cock valves [1] and [1.1] are open (handle parallel to cock-valve body). - 2.
 Confirm that the supply pressure is typical. - 3.
 Adjust the water levels by setting the stoppers: - 3.1.
 Hold the lever system at its upper position & set the upper stopper to 100 mm below desired upper level (but not higher than 150 mm below over-flow level). - 3.2.
 Hold the lever system at its lower position & set the lower-stopper to 100 mm above desired lower level. - 4.
 Open upstream and downstream isolating valves.
-Allow the 753-66 to open (ensuring the lever system is at its lower position) and start to fill-up the reservoir, while performing the below specified procedure: - 4.1.
-Calibrating the Pressure Sustaining Pilot & Venting air from the valve control loop: - The Model 753-66 is factory set to the system minimum allowed pressure.
-The set pressure is marked on the pilot's label.
-If the set pressure is either different from the design or the requirements have been changed, follow the below steps: - 4.1.1.
-Close the upstream isolating valve to reduce 753-66 inlet pressure.
-Ensure that the 753-66 sustains the upstream pressure, preventing it from decreasing below setting, even when the upstream isolating valve is almost closed. - 4.1.2.
-Unlock the pilot locking nut and slowly turn the pilot adjusting screw Clock-Wise to increase set pressure and Counter-Clock-Wise to decrease it. - 4.1.3.
-After the pressure is stabilized, lock the pilot locking nut and open fully the upstream isolating valve.

-- 4.1.4.
-During filling the reservoir move the lever-system manually to its upper position, forcing the valve to close, then to its lower position, forcing the valve to open.
-At each position, vent air from the valve control loop by loosening tube fitting at the highest point (float ports [P], [C1] & [C2], and at valve & pilot covers), allowing the air to bleed.
-Retighten the fittings eyebolts. - 4.2.
-Calibrating shutting upper-level: Ensure that the 753-66 closes as the water level reaches the upper set-level.
-If the 753-66 has not closed, move the lever-system manually to its upper position, forcing the valve to close.
-Change the upper stopper location down, to lower level setting or up to raise it, until the valve closes automatically at the desired upper-level. - 4.3.
+Allow the 750-66-B to open (ensuring the lever system is at its lower position) and fill-up the reservoir. - 5.
+Vent air from the valve control loop: - During filling the reservoir move the lever-system manually to its upper position, forcing the valve to close, then to its lower position, forcing the valve to open.
+At each position, vent air from the valve control loop by loosening tube fitting at the highest point (pilot float ports [P], [C1] & [C2]), allowing the air to bleed.
+For 10" valves & larger, air venting is required also from the port [2] of both 3W hydraulic Relay valves [54] & [54.1]. - Retighten the fittings eyebolts. - 6.
+Calibrating shutting upper-level: - Ensure that the 750-66-B closes as the water level reaches the upper set-level.
+If the 750-66-B has not closed, move the lever-system manually to its upper position, forcing the valve to close.
+Change the upper stopper location down, to lower level setting or up to raise it, until the valve closes automatically at the desired upper-level. - 7.
 Calibrating opening lower-level:

 Allow the water level to drop by consuming from the reservoir or by draining it.
-Ensure the 753-66 remains closed until water level reaches the desired lower-level, switches at that point and opens fully.
+Ensure the 750-66-B remains closed until water reaches the desired lower-level, switches at that point and opens fully.
 Change the lower stopper location down, to lower level setting or up to raise it, until the valve opens automatically at the desired lower-level